-All parties interested in submitting an offer must register to receive access to the Summer 2015 RAM VI RFO event on PowerAdvocate® in order to submit an offer.
+All parties interested in submitting an offer must register to receive access to the 2016 Bio-RAM RFO event on PowerAdvocate® in order to submit an offer.
 To register, Respondents must follow the instructions outlined above.

-All offers must be uploaded to PowerAdvocate® no later than 12:00 p.m. (i.e. Noon), Pacific Standard Time, on August 21, 2015 (Closing Date) (see also the RAM RFO Schedule).
+All offers must be uploaded to PowerAdvocate® no later than 12:00 p.m. (i.e. Noon), Pacific Standard Time, on July 28, 2016 (Closing Date) (see also the RAM RFO Schedule).
 If Respondents encounter technical difficulties with uploading, they should provide evidence of such difficulties (e.g. a screen shot of the error message) and email the bid to the RAM RFO inbox by 1:00 p.m., Pacific Standard Time, on the Closing Date.
-If the Respondent encounters further technical difficulties with the RAM RFO inbox, they should provide evidence of such difficulties (e.g. a screen shot of the error message or a sent email notice with a time stamp before 1:00 p.m. on the Closing Date) and submit a hard copy and a CD of the bid package to SDG&E and the Independent Evaluator at the addresses below by close of business on the day following the Closing Date.
+If the Respondent encounters further technical difficulties with the RAM RFO inbox, they should provide evidence of such difficulties (e.g. a screen shot of the error message or a sent email notice with a time stamp before 1:00 p.m. on the Closing Date) and Respondent shall submit a hard copy and an electronic copy, on CD or portable storage device (i.e. flash-drive), of the bid package to SDG&E and the Independent Evaluator at the addresses below by close of business on the day following the Closing Date.

-San Diego Gas & Electric Company Electric and Fuel Procurement Department Attn: RAM RFO Response 8315 Century Park Court, CP21D San Diego, CA 92123-1593
+San Diego Gas & Electric Company Electric and Fuel Procurement Department Attn: Bio-RAM RFO Response 8315 Century Park Court, CP21D San Diego, CA 92123-1593